-a) The UE is switched on.
+a) Bring up Cell A and the UE is switched on.

 b) Upon reception of an RRCSetupRequest message from the UE, NG-SS transmits an RRCSetup message to the UE followed by reception of an RRCSetupComplete message from the UE.

-c) After receipt of a REGISTRATION REQUEST message from the UE during registration, the NG-SS initiates the 5G AK' authentication procedure and sends 5G AKA challenge data in the AUTHENTICATION REQUEST message contains:
+c) After reception of a REGISTRATION REQUEST message from the UE during registration, the NG-SS initiates the 5G AK' authentication procedure and sends 5G AKA challenge data in the AUTHENTICATION REQUEST message contains:

 ngKSI: